vineetv/vineetv.github.io/teaching.md

 R. Varma](https://www.jrvarma.in/){:target="_blank"}.

-## Old or discontinued or one-off courses (in descending order of their last offering)
+## O. Old or discontinued or one-off courses (in descending order of their last offering)

 **O7.
 Financial Risk Management**: This MBA course was designed to study the role and elements of risk management in financial institutions.
 After studying